Areas of Expertise

 The American University in Cairo, Cairo, Egypt, 1986

-I specialize in teaching diversity at UNF and bring an international, immigrant and minority perspective to my teaching.
-My undergraduate degree was in Anthropology from the American University in Cairo, Egypt.
-I hold a masters degree from the University of Bath, England.
+I specialize in teaching multiculturalism and social foundations.
+My undergraduate degree was in Anthropology from the American University in Cairo, Egypt, my masters degree is from the University of Bath, England.
 I have created projects, researched and worked for improved intercultural communication in Ghana, Japan and Pakistan (where I continue research).
-I have a number of publications on Islamophobia in schools.
+Overall I bring my international, immigrant and minority perspective into my teaching.

 Prior to joining the faculty at UNF, I taught for two years at Hunter College in New York.
 I also taught in inner city New York City high schools for two decades.
 In this context, I taught a wide variety of subjects including Social Studies, English, Health, Advisory, Art, Special Education.
 My students were diverse in age, ability, ethnicity and type of school they attended.
 In addition to teaching I founded and ran several after-school activities (such as an activist theater club) and in-school programs (such as conflict mediation and HIV/AIDS peer education).
 I have also worked as a teacher mentor.

 Journal of Cultural Studies of Science Education (CCSE) Best Paper Award